tuesy/hello_metaverse/README.md

 * Note that "Build for platforms" should only have "Windows" checked
 * Click "Build & Upload"
 * After it's done, click "Open in browser" and see that a new entry has been added to the "Uploads" table with "20203" and "linear" color space.
 Until the Upgrade happens you'll need a Preview build (see the FAQ)
+* With a preview build, enter a World using the Template you chose and you should see 4 cubes around you.

 # Troubleshooting

 * **When I (re)open the project I see a "layout" error and it asks me to load default layout or factory settings** - Try closing the "AltspaceVR" tab before closing the project.
 This should avoid the bug.
+* **How do I create my own Template?** - please follow the guide linked above
+* **Why do my selections clear after I Build & Upload** - to avoid accidents